-Grants awarded, including multiyear grants and unconditional promises to give, are discounted to reflect the present value of future cash flows at a risk-adjusted rate and are recognized as expenses in the period made.
-Grants are reported as an expense and liability in the period made or if conditional, when the Fund deems that the terms and conditions of the grant agreements have been substantially met.
+Grants awarded, including multiyear grants and unconditional promises to give which are discounted to reflect the present value of future cash flows at a risk-adjusted rate, are recognized as expenses in the period made.
+Conditional grants made are recognized when the Fund deems the terms and conditions of the grant agreements have been substantially met.